LLNL/axom/src/components/lumberjack/docs/sphinx/index.rst

 Lumberjack User Documentation
 =============================

-Lumberjack is a C++ library that provides scalable logging while reducing the amount of messages written out the the screen or file system.
+Lumberjack, named because it cuts down logs, is a C++ library that provides scalable logging while reducing the amount of messages written out the screen or file system.

 Introduction